-So to make sure you’re making the most of your trusty voice-activated partner, we’ve gathered together nine handy but not necessarily obvious Google Assistant features that will help to make it genuinely useful in loads of situations you might not have expected.
+This means, to ensure you're getting the most from your trusty voice-activated partner, we’ve gathered together nine extremely useful, but not always obvious, Google Assistant features that will help you to make it genuinely useful in loads of situations you might not have expected.

 1. Find your way home (and check for traffic updates)